German submarine U-480: Service history

 On its first patrol, the boat was attacked by a Canadian PBY Catalina flying boat of 162 Squadron RCAF, piloted by Laurance Sherman.
 The aircraft was shot down.

 On the second patrol, Förster departed from Brest in occupied France on 3 August 1944, and sank two warships and two merchantmen:

 For his success, Förster was awarded the Knight's Cross on 18 October 1944.

 Fate

 U-480 left Trondheim, Norway, on 6 January 1945 for its third and last patrol.
 It did not return.
 In 1997, the wreck of a Type VIIC U-boat was discovered by accident by divers at 50°22′4″N 1°44′10″W, 20 km southwest of the Isle of Wight.
-The following year, it was correctly identified as the Alberich-coated U-480 by nautical archaeologist Innes McCartney.
+The following year, it was identified as U-480 by nautical archaeologist Innes McCartney.
 Subsequent research by the Naval Historical Branch established that it had fallen victim to the secret minefield 'Brazier D2' sometime between 29 January and 20 February.
 A mine had damaged the stern of U-480, sending it to the bottom 55 m down.
 The entire crew of 48 was lost.
 Helmsman Horst Rösner only survived because he had been left behind in Norway for training.